nikhil15041993/Flutter-on-Ubuntu-20.04-LTS/README.md

 flutter config --enable-web = Once web is enabled, flutter devices outputs a device named Chrome .
 After enabling web support, restart the IDE.
 You should now see Chrome (web) in the device pulldown.

-flutter run -d chrome = To serve your app from localhost in Chrome, enter the following from the top of the package, If there aren’t any other connected devices, the -d chrome is optional.
+flutter run -d chrome = To serve your app from localhost in Chrome, enter the following from the top of the package,
+                        If there aren’t any other connected devices, the -d chrome is optional.

-flutter build web = Add web support, you should see a build folder (/build/web) in the root directory, just copy that folder and host it on a web server
+flutter build web = Add web support, you should see a build folder (/build/web) in the root directory,
+                    just copy that folder and host it on a web server

+flutter build apk --debug = create a apk file
 ```